zkorum/.github/profile/README.md

 In the short term, ZKorum targets corporate clients and educational institutions which seek to promote DEI within their communities.
 In the long run, Privency aspires to work with governments to become a trustless gateway to eDemocracy that revolutionizes public survey, polling, and voting.

-ZKorum is an [Open Startup](https://cal.com/blog/open-startup) at the ideation stage, that is actively built in public by @nicobao.
+ZKorum is at the proof-of-concept stage, that is actively built in public by @nicobao.
+The [technical feasibility](https://github.com/zkorum/poc/tree/main/vc-flow#how-does-it-work) has been recently validated.
+The product design of our MVP has been initiated.
+Focus is now on finishing the necessary [research & development](https://github.com/docknetwork/crypto-wasm-ts/pull/19), continuing improving the product design, and starting working on the MVP.

 The [Roadmap](./ROADMAP.md) as well as this document are continuously updated.